 As we stroll seamlessly through its grounds, together with a knowledgeable Jewish tour guide, we can discover the tombstones of some of the most famous Jewish personalities, but also the French Famous peeronsalities such as Honoré de Balzac (writer) , Colette (writer and feminist), Eugène Delacroix (famous painter), Marcel Proust (famous writer) and Sarah Bernhardt (famous actress) and few international celebrities : Oscar Wilde, Jimmy Morrison …

 The list of famous individuals who are buried here includes 40 singers, 40 composers and 75 painters.

 Who is buried in Pere Lachaise Cemetery?

-The lovers who lived in the Middle Ages, Heloise and Abelard were the first people of note to be buried here in 1817, when the cemetery was still new.
-The remains of Molière and Jean de La Fontaine were relocated here the same year.
+The lovers Heloise and Abelard, who lived in the Middle Ages, were the first famous people to be buried in the “Cemetry of the East” in 1817, when the cemetery was still new and not yet attractive.
+To make it more attractive, the remains of Molière and Jean de La Fontaine were relocated here the same year.